splunk/splunk-sdk-java/README.md

 >  ant javadoc

-If you are interested in more control of the build process, see the build.xml file.
-You can also type the following command from anywhere in the repository and Ant will find the root build file:

->  ant {target} -find

 ### Examples and unit tests

 The Splunk Java SDK includes several examples and unit tests that are run at the command line.

 #### Set up the .splunkrc file